Isab-amorim/isab-amorim/README.md

 ## My name is Isabella, I'm 23 years old.
 I come from Brazil.

-### I'm biomedical, working in hospitals to contribute with health.
-I'm also a Data Scientist's student.
+### I'm biomedical 🧬, and now I'm working in hospitals to contribute with people's health 🏥
+### I'm also a Data Scientist's student, walking to build a new career 💻📊
 ## Be Welcome!

  ### Main skills: